 In order to maintain transit market share and to enhance its contribution to mobility and accessibility, to improved air quality, to reduced traffic congestion and to serve increased regional growth and travel demands, the Authority has committed to doubling transit ridership by 2025.
-Based on the outcome of the Core Capacity Study and The Regional Bus Study it is expected that 60 percent of this growth will take place on the existing system, while 40 percent will come from system expansion over the next quarter century.
+Based on the outcome of the Core Capacity Study and The Regional Bus Study, it is expected that 60 percent of this growth will take place on the existing system, while 40 percent will come from system expansion over the next quarter century.

-In the Washington region, with its large number of "choice" transit riders, only quality service will retain our ridership base and allow it to grow.
+In the Washington region, with its large number of "choice" transit riders, WMATA believes that the most significant factor influencing ridership is quality of service.